Skip to main content

 4. Ensure matching custom categories exist in your Access Volcanic website.

-Your Access Volcanic application forms can then use these custom fields through usage conditions to display different forms based on vacancy attributes.
+Your website's application forms can then use these custom fields through usage conditions to display different forms based on vacancy attributes.

-⚠️ Important: Access Volcanic custom categories have limited flexibility in PeopleXD integrations:
+⚠️ Important: Your website's custom categories have limited flexibility in PeopleXD integrations:

 • Custom Category 1 maps to Company.